-E13 The Proponent must install monitoring equipment to monitor pollutants from the ventilation outlets.
-Pollutant monitoring from the ventilation outlets (by sampling and obtaining results by analysis) must be for the pollutants and parameters specified in Table 9.
+E18 The Proponent must install monitoring equipment to monitor pollutants from the ventilation outlets.
+Pollutant monitoring from the ventilation outlets (by sampling and obtaining results by analysis) must be in accordance with the methods and frequencies for the pollutants and parameters specified in Table 9 and be undertaken at commencement of and throughout the operation of the SSI.

-The Proponent must use the sampling method, units of measures and sample at the frequency specified in the other columns.
-Monitoring equipment installed under this condition is to be independently audited prior to its commencement of monitoring for compliance with the requirements set out in Table 9.

-Auditing is to be undertaken by an independent person(s) or organisation(s) approved by the Secretary and paid for by the Proponent.
-Monitoring must take place in accordance with this condition throughout operation of the SSI.
+The monitoring equipment must be independently audited prior to the commencement of monitoring for compliance with the requirements set out in Table 9.
+The independent person(s) or organisation(s) must be approved by the Secretary and paid for by the Proponent.

-Pollutant Units of Frequency Method 1
+Pollutant Units of measure Frequency Method 1

-measure

 Solid particles mg/m 3 Continuous Special Method 1 4

 Solid particles mg/m 3 Quarterly TM-15

 PM 10 mg/m 3 Quarterly OM-5

 PM {2.5} mg/m 3 Quarterly OM-5

-NO 2 or NO or both, as mg/m 3 Continuous CEM-2
+NO_2 or NO or both, as NO_2 equivalent mg/m 3 Continuous CEM-2

-NO 2 equivalent

 NO 2 mg/m 3 Continuous CEM-2

 CO mg/m 3 Continuous CEM-4

-VOC 2 ma/m 3 Continuous CEM-8
+VOC 2 mg/m 3 Continuous CEM-8

-Speciated VOC mg/m3 Annual TM-34
+Speciated VOC mg/m 3 Annual TM-34

-Speciated PAH 3 μg/m 3 Annual OM-6
+Speciated PAH 3 μg/m3 Annual OM-6

 Parameter Units of measure Frequency Method 1

 Velocity m/s Continuous CEM-6

-Volumetric flow rate m3/s Continuous CEM-6
+Volumetric flow rate m 3 /s Continuous CEM-6

-Moisture % Continuous TM-22

-Temperature 0°C Continuous TM-2

-Other Units of Frequency Method 1

-measure

-Selection of sampling locations N/A N/A TM-1